We usually only see a product or service when it’s ready for consumption.

 To generate and nurture leads across a host of touchpoints—from social media and email to mobile applications and beyond—you will need to have an astute ability to be persuasive and build relationships both in person and in a virtual sense.
 Acquiring this attribute will boost your career prospects, exponentially.

-Accountability and the Ability to Lead
+Accountability and the ability to lead

 As a product lifecycle manager, the ability to take accountability and lead a project with respectful authority is perhaps the most important soft skill you can possess.

-Not only will you have to take the helm concerning strategic decisions at every stage of the journey, but you will need to guide each entity within any given project towards one common goal.
+Not only will you have to take the helm concerning strategic decisions at every stage of the journey, but you will also need to guide each entity within any given project towards one common goal.

 If a roadblock presents itself or an issue occurs, you must be accountable and take ownership.
-And, if you believe that individuals require additional support or guidance, it will be down to you to listen and offer mentorship—well, you will if you’re a great product lifecycle manager.
+And, if you believe that individuals require additional support or guidance, it will be up to you to listen and offer mentorship—well, you will if you’re a great product lifecycle manager.

 Moreover, at the growth and maturity phases of the lifecycle, you will need to display powerful leadership skills to spearhead new commercial relationships and reach bold new marketplaces.

 Bringing an idea to life is no easy feat, and that’s an understatement.
-But with the passion, drive, and a commitment to acquiring the right attributes, it is more than possible.
+But with the passion, drive, and commitment to acquiring the right attributes, it is more than possible.